 Dana-Farber lung cancer expert calls CT screening technology 'promising'

-large-scale test of screening methods to reduce deaths from lung cancer by detecting cancers at relatively early stages.
+The National Cancer Institute today released initial results from a large-scale test of screening methods to reduce deaths from lung cancer by detecting cancers at relatively early stages.

 "The National Lung Screening Trial findings showed a 20 percent reduction in the risk of dying of lung cancer in this high-risk patient population, which is similar to the magnitude of risk reduction seen with screening mammography," said Bruce E. Johnson, MD, director, Lowe Center for Thoracic Oncology at Dana-Farber Cancer Institute.

 Bruce E. Johnson, MD

 "This is very significant as it translates into 32,000 lung cancer patients whose lives could be saved each year.
 These results should prompt the medical community to bring the CT screening technology safely, and with acceptable risk, and cost to the American public."